anissen/solitaire/tasks.md

 * Gems can be placed behind other gems in the hand (probably due to grabbed_card) (reported by Niels)
 * Crash when resuming app (on android) after being inactive for a long time.
 Resuming on the menu screen in poor network conditions.
 * Game seed may not be unique (see score 99, Niels on day 8, month 8)
+* Starting a game on day 1 and finishing on day 2+ causes gameoverstate to increment plays for current day when it shouldn't
+* After the first Survival game, the play button said "Tutorial" and the next game was identical (same seed: 5124818) (reported by Anne)

 iOS specific:
 * iOS app icon